kaascevich/Rapid/Readme.md

 3. Click *Add Package*.
 4. Choose the target you want to add Rapid to, and then click *Add Package* again.

-## Documentation?
+## Documentation

-I've documented everything to the best of my ability.
-However, due to an issue with the Swift Package Index, you'll need to build it yourself for now.
+I've documented everything to the best of my ability. ~~However, due to an issue with the Swift Package Index, you'll need to build it yourself for now.~~ **Dunno when they fixed it, but they did!
+You can find it [here](https://swiftpackageindex.com/kaascevich/Rapid/main/documentation/rapid).**

-To do that:
-1. Open Xcode, and choose *Integrate* → *Clone...* (or *Source Control* → *Clone...* on Xcode 14 or earlier).
-2. [Copy this link](https://github.com/kaascevich/Rapid.git), paste it into the search bar, and click *Clone*.
-3. Once Xcode completes package resolution, choose *Product* → *Build Documentation* or hit ⌃⇧⌘D.
-4. Wait for the build to finish.
-When it's done, the documentation window will open.
-5. At the very top of the sidebar, expand *Rapid*, and then expand the *Rapid* under that.